systopia/funding/docs/usage/application-states.md

 # Application Workflow

-An application goes through different states during an application process.
+An application goes through different states during the application phase.
 Depending on the current status, different actions are allowed for external applicants and internal reviewers.
 In some states, a reviewer or applicant can leave a comment which can be seen in the application history as well.

 ## Main application workflow